Hillsdale County Mental Health Millage

 These services improve care, reduce crisis situations, and support better outcomes for individuals involved in the justice system.

-• Funding supports programs that promote connection, independence, and quality of life, including:
+• Funding supports programs at SPARC that promote connection, independence, and quality of life, including:

 • Skill-building and enrichment programs